Scene-wide Acoustic Parameter Estimation

 \subsection{Experimental Setup}

-In our setup, we split the datasets into train/test partitions by scenes, where each scene is only available in either train or test.
-Furthermore, for Replica we manually select the scenes for each split, in order to keep a balanced distribution of scales and geometries.
-We train the model with a batch size of 128, minimizing the L1 loss (equation \ref{eq:loss}), using the ranger optimizer \citep{wright2021ranger21} with a learning rate of 1e-3.
-All acoustic parameters are normalized such that about 90\% of the values fall in the (-1, 1) range.
-We train the model until the validation loss stops decreasing for 3 consecutive validation steps.
-As data augmentation, we use random centered rotations and translations of the floormaps, constrained such that the whole scene is always visible in the floormap area.
+We split the datasets into train/test partitions by scenes, where each scene is only available in either train or test.
+For Replica, we manually select the scenes for each split, to keep a balanced distribution of scales and geometries.
+We train the model with a batch size of 128, minimizing the L1 loss \cref{eq:loss}, using the ranger optimizer \cite{wright2021ranger21} with a learning rate of 1e-3, until the validation loss stops decreasing for 3 consecutive validation steps.
+All acoustic parameters are normalized such that 90\% of the values fall in the (-1, 1) range.
+As data augmentation, we use random centered rotations and translations of the floormaps, constrained such that the whole scene is always visible in the floormap.